mmgalal2002/pylinac/docs/source/ge_ct_qa.rst

 A normal CT DICOM series does not contain enough information to measure external room lasers or a radiation light field.
 The ``alignment`` result is therefore explicitly unavailable and states that a dedicated acquisition is required.
-It is kept separate from the image-based ``positioning`` result.
+It is marked not applicable to routine-CT overall aggregation and kept separate from the image-based ``positioning`` result.

 Results and exports
 -------------------